EdwinVW/dapr-workshop/Assignment06/step-by-step-java.md

   }
   ```

+  Also add an import for the `IntegrationFlow` class: `import org.springframework.integration.dsl.IntegrationFlow;`.

 1. Open the terminal window in VS Code and make sure the current folder is `java/Simulation`.

 1. Check all your code changes are correct by building the code.
 Execute the following command in the terminal window: